Kings topple Blackhawks, net fifth straight win

+CHICAGO -- Perseverance proved to be the Los Angeles Kings’ ally once again on Sunday.

+This time, it cemented a perfect, four-game road trip and a pleasant return home.

-CHICAGO -- Christian Folin snapped a scoreless tie midway through the third period, and goaltender Jonathan Quick shined, helping the Los Angeles Kings to a 3-1 victory against the Chicago Blackhawks on Sunday.
+Christian Folin snapped a scoreless tie midway through the third period, and goaltender Jonathan Quick shined, helping the Kings to a 3-1 victory against the Chicago Blackhawks.

 Los Angeles (17-8-3) earned its fifth consecutive victory.